oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 It MUST use a JWS asymmetric digital signature algorithm.
 It MUST NOT use `none` or an identifier for a symmetric algorithm (MAC).

-The payload of an SD-JWT is an object according to the following rules:
+The payload of an SD-JWT is a JSON object according to the following rules:

  1. The payload MAY contain the `_sd_alg` key described in (#hash_function_claim).
  2. The payload MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described below.